 Stage in

 the

 Document Who?
 How?
 Feedback /

 Preparation Timescale Community Consultation Reporting

 Process Purpose (When?)
 Involvement Mechanism Mechanism

 Publication To ensure that July 2026 All parties listed This will be the N/A

 of stakeholders in Section 5 of remit of the

 Notice of and the public this document.
 Programme

-Independent Officer
+Independent are advised Officer

 Examination that an

 Independent

 Examination

 into the RLDP

 will be taking

 place

 Pre- To allow the September All representors This will be the N/A

 examination Independent 2026 and any remit of the

 meeting Planning stakeholders Programme

 Inspector to that have Officer

 advise on requested to be

 Examination informed of

 procedures RLDP progress

 and format

-To provide an September All representors N/A
+Examination To provide an September All representors This will be the N/A

 of the impartial 2026 - and any remit of the

-planning view December 2026 Programme
+Plan and all planning view December 2026 stakeholders Programme

 evidence on the that have Officer as

-base soundness of requested to be
+base soundness of requested to be advised by the

 documents the Plan and informed of appointed

 the RLDP progress Independent

 representations Planning

 received during Inspector